datacarpentry/spreadsheet-ecology-lesson/04-quality-control.md

 ## Learning Objective

-* Apply quality control techniques to ensure data in spreadsheets is free from errors.
+* Apply quality control techniques to identify errors in spreadsheets and limit incorrect data entry.

 When you have a well-structured data table, you can use several simple techniques within your spreadsheet to ensure the data you enter is